 2.11 We will only be able to progress your application once you have provided us with the information we require (see 2.7).
 We will notify you if we require any additional information in order to process your application.
 In accordance with The Electricity (Connection Offer Expenses) Regulations 2018 we may levy a charge for the preparation of your Connection Offer.
-Such charges are detailed in Tables C and D in Section 7.
+Where applicable we will advise you that in submitting your application, you will be required to pay Connection Offer Expenses whether or not you accept your Connection Offer.
+If you cancel within 14 calendar days of submitting a competent application, then no Connection